cgolden15/themes/previews/readme.md

+#Notice:
-This folder includes previews for use in the main readme.
+This folder includes previews for use in the main readme and contains no useful information.